Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Get WordPress.com Features on Self-Hosted WordPress Blogs

-In this article, we will show you how to get WordPress.com features on self-hosted WordPress blogs.
+In this article, we will show you how to get the same features from WordPress.com on your self-hosted WordPress blog, along with a few extras.

 Getting WordPress.com features for your WordPress.org blogs